bekk/bekk-christmas/post/functional/functors-redux.md

 post_day: 8
 title: Functors - Redux
 ingress: >
-  Last year I wrote [an article](https://functional.christmas/2019/20) trying to explain functors in simple terms and show why they are useful.
-It seem to have been well received, but some felt it were lacking in details which is true and by design.
+  Last year I wrote [an article](https://functional.christmas/2019/20) explaining functors in simple terms and show why they are useful.
+It has well received, but some felt it were lacking in details which is true and by design.
 There is more to be said and some crucial details that I glossed over so I will try to address some of them now.
 Let get nerdy!
 authors:
   - Harald Ringvold
 ---